Progne subis

 The interaction between man and martin dates all the way back to the

-and gurgling song, the purple martin is cherished by all that host them and each spring brings
+and gurgling song, is cherished by many that host them.
+Each spring brings

 on an excitement that only a purple martin landlord (someone that keeps martins)